Endowus vs Syfe vs StashAway: Which Should You Choose?

 Liquidity

 Liquidity is a critical factor for any investor.
 It refers to how quickly and easily an investment can be converted into cash without significantly affecting its value.
 In the context of Kilde, liquidity is one of the standout features among private market investments.
-Unlike many private investments where you might need to commit your capital for a long period of time, Kilde offers liquidity options on a quarterly basis.
-This means that, while you can't liquidate your investment anytime as you might with Endowus, Syfe, and Stashaway, Kilde provides a much better liquidity window compared to other private market opportunities.
+Unlike many private investments where you might need to commit your capital for a long period of time, Most Kilde deals offer early withdrawal windows every 3–6 months, but terms are deal-specific.
+This means that, while you can't liquidate your investment anytime as you might with Endowus, Syfe, and StashAway, Kilde provides a much better liquidity window compared to other private market opportunities.

 The Kilde Advantage